reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/jobs.md

     {{#include ../../../../../examples/data/pragmatic/basics/skills.basic.problem.json:22:29}}
     ```
     These conditions are tested against vehicle's skills.
+- **value** (optional): a value associated with the job.
+With `maximize-value` objective, it is used to prioritize assignment
+  of specific jobs.
+The difference between value and priority is that priority related logic tries to assign prioritized
+  jobs in the beginning of the tour.
+In contrast, value related logic tries to maximize total solution value by prioritizing
+  assignment value scored jobs in any tour in any position.

 A job should have at least one task property specified.